‘God Has A New Africa’: undercover in a US-led anti-LGBT ‘hate movement’

 Another American speaker, Sharon Slater, specifically encouraged Ghanaian participants to lobby national politicians to reject CSE, and to further legislate for “parental rights” to decide what children learn in school.
 Her husband and fellow activist Greg Slater argued that sexual and reproductive rights under international law are “fictitious”.

 The summit's agenda had been expanded from three to seven sessions on topics including ‘Marriage, Family and Parenting for Sustainable Development’.
 A final plenary would present proposals for action over the next year.
 Alongside these sessions, we were encouraged to network for further “movement-building” and conservative collaboration across borders.

 The event's core message was that “strong families create strong nations”, and that Africa’s traditional values are under threat from outside forces.
-Speakers even blamed corruption and political mismanagement in Africa on family structures that deviate from ‘the natural order’ of God with two-parent households of a married man and woman and their many children.
+Speakers even blamed corruption and political mismanagement in Africa on family structures that deviate from ‘the natural order’ of God – that is, two-parent households containing a married man and woman and their many children.